-This three-dimensional sun with a diameter of 10 inches.
-It has the natural patina that is prevalent in used oil drums rather than sheet metal.
+This three-dimensional sun has the natural patina that is prevalent in used oil drums rather than sheet metal.
 It has a small hook to hang the piece.

 This company offers income-generating opportunities to craftspeople in developing countries by following fair trade practices including paying in advance at least the market price for items, ensuring that craftspeople receive payment, and ensuring that the craftspeople work in fair working conditions.
 We work directly with artisans, craftspeople, and producer groups to achieve these goals and hopefully help improve the lives of some of the people with whom we share this planet.

 - Supports Artisans